Rigid analytic reconstruction of Hyodo--Kato theory: Example: Tate curves

 In this section, we compute the rigid Hyodo--Kato cohomology and the rigid Hyodo--Kato map of a Tate curve.
 The computations will also demonstrate the advantage of weak formal schemes which are not necessarily adic over the base.
 It allows us to vary a Tate curve over the open unit disk, which is not possible over the closed unit disk.
 We continue to use the conventions established in \ref{main notations}.

 Note that the $p$-adic Hodge structure of a Tate curve has been computed as the Di\'{e}udonne module associated to the dual of a Tate module.
 Thus the computations in this section don't present a new result, but give an explicit description in terms of \v{C}ech cocycles.
+In continuation of the previous section, we assume that $k$ is algebraic over $\bbF_p$.

 For any $n\in\bbZ$, let $\cZ_n:=\Spwf W\llbracket s\rrbracket[v_n,w_n]^\dagger/(v_nw_n-s)$ and endow it with the log structure associated to the map

 If we set $t:=s^{n-1}v_n=\frac{s^n}{w_n}$, we may write